 Plat Survey Review

-Fee Schedule, will need to be paid and staff will then review the survey to insure that the it meets our
+Fee Schedule, will need to be paid and staff will then review the map to insure that it meets ORS 209.250 and our

 Subdivision/Condominium Name Request

 A Title Report or Plant Service Report will be required when recording Partitions, Subdivisions, Condominiums, or Cemeteries.
 The report will need to show all monetary encumbrances, covenants and restrictions, easements, rights-of-way and other non-monetary items of record along with the owners of record.
 The report needs to be 15 days old or less at the time of recording, so you will need to work with staff on timing issues.

 ORS and OAR require archival black ink be used on Mylar.
 Ball point pens and self-inking stamps are unacceptable!
 Effective January 1, 2002, notary stamps/seals are no longer required to be used on plats when notarized by an Oregon Notary Public.
 See

 The Marion County Surveyor will accept Ink Jet Plotting as long as it meets the standards outlined in the OACES website.
 (Currently the County Clerk's Office does accept plats that meet the same standard as long as a signed statement is submitted that notes the type of ink and Mylar used (check with our office)).